elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_application.md

 `gameTitle`.
 If the list was empty, we just return an empty string with `""`.

-The result is that we can add this to our view and our application should still work as intended by showing the `"Adventure Game"` as the only list item on the page:
+The result is that we can add this to our view and our application should still work as intended by showing the `"Platform Game"` as the only list item on the page:

 ```elm